Indigenous Birthing in an Urban Setting

 IBUS Community Reports

-The IBUS Studty provides evidence that working in collaboration with community-controlled organisations is the key to reducing pre-term birth and enables Aboriginal and Torres Strait Islander babies the best start ti life
+The IBUS Study provides evidence that working in collaboration with community-controlled organisations is the key to reducing pre-term birth and enables Aboriginal and Torres Strait Islander babies the best start to life

 Community-Based Sexual and Reproductive Health Promotion and Services for First Nations People in Urban Australia.
-Int J Womens Health.
-2021;13:467-478
+International Journal of Womens Health.13:467-478

 Experiences of health service providers establishing an Aboriginal-Mainstream Partnership to improve maternity care for Aboriginal and Torres Strait Islander families in an urban setting.
-Evaluation Program and Planning.
+Evaluation Program and Planning, 77: 101705.

 Hickey, S, Kildea, S., Couchman, K, Watego-Ivory, K., West, R., Kruske, S., Blackman, R., Watego, S. & Y. Roe (2019)